-We a have sweet spot in Mesquite Spring campground.
+We have a sweet spot in the Mesquite Spring campground.
 Unlike the overcrowded main campgrounds, there are only a few campers here each night.

 Is it any surprise we ended up at the Guads — Guadalupe Mountains NP.
 We were planning on surprising our friends that were gathering here, but I think they were on to us.

 Prairie Dogs everywhere!
 Theodore Roosevelt National Park was on our summer's Bucket List.
 Glad we made it here.
-Looks like we have lots of exploring to do!
+It looks like we have lots of exploring to do!

 Top Photo: Foggy morning beach walk.

 "Once again, a longer day than we prefer, but it was well worth it.
 It's a short walk through the campground to the shore of Lake Michigan."

 Top Photo: Trail marker on the Appalachian Trail.